-Top South Korean Street Food Choices
+List of Korean Street Food

 This popular and beloved South Korean street food is a simple delicacy.
-It is the perfect “on the go” food for breakfast.
+It is the perfect “on-the-go” food for breakfast.
 Also, this street toast is packed with ingredients.
-You can see this toast during morning hours and also you can see it near bustling metro stations.
-Sandwiches are made of white bread with butter topped with egg batter topped with ham, cheese, shredded cabbage, carrots and other vegetables.
+You can see this toast during morning hours, and also you can see it near bustling metro stations.
+Sandwiches are made of white bread with butter topped with egg batter topped with ham, cheese, shredded cabbage, carrots, and other vegetables.
 Then, you can top it with ketchup and mayonnaise to make it even more delicious.
 It is always served hot and packaged so you can eat it wherever you go.

 If Tteok-bokki is too spicy for you, you should give Odeng or fish cake a try instead.
 It comes with a rich and savory broth made from a crab base.
 In addition, fish cakes have a chewy texture, allowing you to taste the combination of fish and flour.
 Many consider Eomuk to be a light snack, and it’s the best choice for any lover of Korean street food.

 Another popular South Korean street food is Sundae.
 It is actually braised pork or beef meat sausage.
 It may sound strange, but the taste is savory and the texture is chewy.
 Sundae also comes with steamed intestines.
 Sundae is so popular that there is also a Sundae Town in Sillim-dong, Seoul.
 This is the place where you can get street food in Seoul.
 It is the best side dish for drinking soju or makgeolli.